 Doubling Down: My Specific Strategy

-Doubling Down: The Quick Background I recently wrote about how and why I'm looking to double down on my strength to improve a weakness, and I figured it would be a great follow up to try and explain the specifics in my strategy.
+I recently wrote about how and why I'm looking into doubling down on my strengths to improve a weakness, and I figured it would be a great follow-up to try and explain the specifics of my strategy.
 It's an interesting learning opportunity for me, so why not share it with those that are interested?
 The format of this post is really just to call out the specifics of some strategies I'm looking at exploring when building the brand for my vehicle to help with sponsorship opportunities.
 Reach Outside Core Audiences This one shouldn't be a shock to you if you're familiar with this blog already.
-It's primarily aimed at programming, leadership in a tech environment, and self reflecting as a means to improve.
-One of my goals is to explore attracting other audiences that…
+It's primarily aimed at programming, leadership in a tech environment, and self-reflecting as a means to improve.
+One of my goals is to explore attracting other audiences that might have a bit of overlap with…

 1 Comment